bfrangi/parallel-plate-capacitor/README.md

-# Finite Parallel Plate Capacitor Simulation
+# Simulation of the Potential of a Finite Parallel Plate Capacitor

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14571954.svg)](https://doi.org/10.5281/zenodo.14571954)

-Code for _Numerical Simulation of a Finite Parallel Plate Capacitor_ developed for an *Electromagnetism and Optics* course of the UC3M *Physics Engineering* degree.
+Code for _Simulation of the Potential of a Finite Parallel Plate Capacitor_ developed for an *Electromagnetism and Optics* course of the UC3M *Physics Engineering* degree.

 ## Contents